-§ 3.10.1 The Contractor's construction schedule is a management, planning and control tool that can be used by all of the Project participants.
-The Architect may use the schedule to evaluate the progress of the Work as well as plan its own site observations.
-If a Claim for extension of the Contract Time is submitted by the Contractor under Section 15.1.6, the Initial Decision Maker (IDM), who is often the Architect, will use the current schedule to evaluate whether the date of Substantial Completion is impacted, supported by the analysis provided by the Contractor.
+§ 3.10.1 The Contractor's construction schedule is a management, planning, and control tool.
+The Construction Manager will use each Contractor's construction schedule to develop the Project schedule.
+If a Claim for extension of the Contract Time is submitted by the Contractor under Section 15.1.6, the Initial Decision Maker (IDM), who is often the Architect, will use the current schedule to evaluate whether the date that the Contractor's Work is to be substantially completed, or the date of Substantial Completion of the Project Work, is impacted, supported by the analysis provided by the Contractor.

-Section 3.10.1 of AIA Document A201-2017 has been developed to provide general requirements for scheduling on most projects.
+Section 3.10.1 of AIA Document A232-2019 has been developed to provide general requirements for scheduling on most projects.
 However, complex or time sensitive projects may need to address scheduling in greater detail.
 It may be necessary to require a schedule able to describe the logical links among activities, float times, the critical path, and manpower loading.
 A detailed description of, and requirements for, the Contractor's construction and submittal schedules, including the process for its preparation, required development, and element details; float ownership; delay treatment; and schedule reporting and updating, is often specified in the General Requirements (Division 1 of the Specifications).